slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"At your funeral people will not recall what you did; they will only remember how you made them feel."
 -- Kevin Kelly*

-> *"A bore is someone who deprives you of solitude without providing you company."
--- Oscar Wilde*

 > *"I have nothing to offer anyone, except my own confusion."
 -- Jack Kerouac*